rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 # Fact-based programming using the ActiveFacts API

-We describe real situations using facts about things.
+We talk about real situations using facts about things.
 So why do we allow object-orientation to force us to divide things into objects and attributes?
-The same happens when we design relational databases, except worse.
+The same happens when we design relational databases, except worse, especially if we're using Active Record.

-It's not enough compensation that Ruby uses objects for attribute values.
-Many values have their own behaviours, which should not get forced into owner objects.
-Meaningless object identifiers (isolated from attribute values) also create problems.
+Although Ruby uses objects for attribute values, many values have their own behaviours, which should not get forced into owner objects.
+Meaningless object identifiers and surrogate DB keys (isolated from attribute values) also create data quality problems like data duplication and contradiction.

 This talk shows how a fact-based approach to programming can avoid these problems.
+Unlike an object, a fact cannot be duplicated, just re-asserted - it's still the same fact.
 The constellation data structure implemented by the activefacts-api (gem) provides a radical new approach to data semantics and program function, and is the core of a new database definition and query language (CQL) and a new O/RM (under development).

 ## Clifford Heath